open-sudo/rosa-idp/README.md

 1) AWS CLI is installed and configured with access and secret keys
 2) OC CLI is installed and you are logged in into OpenShift
 3) GIT CLI is installed and you are logged in into Git
+4) If you are on Mac OS, please install gsed.
+The deploy script will fail otherwise.

 # Deployment